-To identify the plant traits that determin resistance to galling insects, we measured 40 different traits associated with leaf quality (36 traits) and plant architecture (4 traits).
+To identify the plant traits that may be determining resistance to galling insects, we measured 40 different traits associated with leaf quality (36 traits) and plant architecture (4 traits).
 Each of these 40 traits exhibited significant, broad-sense heritable variation (mean leaf quality H2 = 0.72; mean architecture H2 = 0.27; range of H2 for all traits = 0.15 - 0.97).
 For further details on how these willow traits were sampled and quantified, see methods in (19).
 We then reduced these 40 traits into 13 composite traits that had a negligible degree of multicollinearity using either principle components analysis (PCA), sequential regression (residuals of one trait after accounting for correlation between two traits), or removing one trait from a pair of highly correlated traits (details on methods in 19).
 The final set of leaf quality traits included salicylates/tannins PC1, flavones/flavonols PC1-2, phenolic acids PC1-2, flavanones/flavanonols PC1 (Table S3 of 19), carbon-to-nitrogen ratio (C:N), water content, specific leaf area (residuals from water content), and trichome density.
 The final set of plant architecture traits included plant size, plant height (residuals from plant size), and foliage density (residuals from plant size).

 Quantifying the genetic specificity of the plant-insect food web.
 To build a quantitative food web for each willow genotype, we collected galls from about 5 randomly chosen replicates of each genotype in September 2012 (N = 145 willows, range = 4 - 9 replicates per genotype).
 For each replicate willow, we collected all galls occurring on one randomly selected basal branch.
-We restricted our gall collections to those induced by midges in the insect family Cecidomyiidae.
+We restricted our gall collections to those induced by midges in the insect family Cecidomyiidae (4 species).
 These species included a leaf gall (Iteomyia salicisverruca), bud gall (Rabdophaga salicisbrassicoides), apical-stem gall (unknown midge species), and mid-stem gall (Rabdophaga salicisbattatus).
 To quantify the abundance of gall-parasitoid interactions, we placed collected galls into 30 mL plastic transport vials (loosely capped at the end), which we maintained at room temperature in the lab for four months.
 We then opened galls under a dissecting scope and determined whether the gall survived or was parasitized, and if parasitized, the identity of the parasitoid species.
 In total, we identified five species of hymenopteran parasitoids, including Platygaster sp.
 (Family: Platygastridae), Mesopolobus sp.
 (Family: Pteromalidae), Torymus sp.
 (Family: Torymidae), Tetrastichus sp.
 (Family: Eulophidae), and an unknown species of Mymaridae (hereafter, Mymarid sp.
 A), as well as one predatory midge (Lestodiplosis sp., Family: Cecidomyiidae).
 This predatory midge is functionally similar to the other parasitoids so we collectively referred to this natural enemy community as parasitoids for brevity.
+All together, we documented 12 unique gall-parasitoid interactions (Fig. 1), which appears to represent the vast majority of interactions in the gall-parasitoid network (details in supplementary information).
 We omitted from analyses those galls for which we could not reliably determine the cause of mortality.
 We quantified gall abundance by counting the number of surviving and parasitized larva for each gall species collected from each branch.
 For gall size, we measured galls to the nearest 0.01 mm at their maximum diameter (perpendicular to the direction of plant tissue growth).